Whitehall Stadium

-Whitehall Stadium is an Irish football ground located in the north Dublin suburb of Whitehall, bordering Drumcondra.
+Whitehall Stadium is an Irish association football ground located in the North Dublin suburb of Whitehall, bordering Drumcondra.
 It is the home ground of association football club Home Farm.
 Home Farm moved to the ground in 1989 when Shelbourne acquired the lease on their former home, Tolka Park.

 The stadium was also the home of former League of Ireland club Dublin City F.C. in 2003 and again from September 2005.

-The stadium has hosted numerous international underage games including games in the 1994 UEFA European Under-16 Football Championship.
+The stadium has hosted numerous underage international games including matches at the 1994 UEFA European Under-16 Football Championship.

 Whitehall was selected as a venue for the 2019 UEFA European Under-17 Championship.
 The venue hosted three group-stage matches.
+In October 2025, the stadium hosted a Republic of Ireland amateur international football team game.